VeriHealth — True Health Discernment

 The Problem

-The internet democratized access to health information, but not the capacity to navigate it.
+The internet democratized access to health information, but not the capacity to evaluate it.

 The mediation that was lost